thanpolas/toddmotto.github.io/_posts/2014-06-17-minimal-angular-module-syntax-approach-using-an-iife.md

 })();
 {% endhighlight %}

 Better!
-Now we integrate into Angular and nothing is public.
+It's looking more of a "module" now rather than a syntax-driven app, and nothing is public.

 But what about the `app` variable referencing my Module?
 I think `app` is pretty naff anyway, but it's simple and I don't need to change it per project as it's pretty generic.
 But maybe it's _too_ generic and needs a change.
 So a module name in the way Brian recommends would be best.

 Let's assume a module is setup, I can then bolt into it: